US Medical Schools: Are They Worth It For Canadians?

 Access to financing also becomes more difficult for Canadians looking to attend medical school in the United States, as financial aid programs such as the Ontario Student Assistance Program (OSAP), won’t be available to you.
 If you require financial aid, the funds will need to be sourced through a line of credit or similar arrangement, which is less forgiving than financial aid programs would otherwise be.

 Given this information, it’s evident that the prodigious financial commitment of attending medical school in the United States can be onerous.
+Also, studying in a different place can be a challenge.
+You’ll be surrounded by new people and there’s always a possibility of miscommunication as slang words might be different.
 Let’s quantify just how onerous it really is.

 Dollars and Sense – It’s more expensive than you think!

 The financial implications of attending medical school in the United States as a Canadian can involve many variables.
 As champions of science have decreed for centuries, as much data as possible should be collected before arriving at conclusions.
 To determine the true cost of medical school to a Canadian prospective student, let’s consider a typical payment schedule for a Canadian attending medical school in the U.S., deriving most inputs using national averages, which are sourced in the spreadsheet.
 The key underlying assumptions made include assuming the medical school required the student to hold four years’ tuition in escrow, and that the student did not receive any financial assistance from family, friends, or past savings.